 Suspensions of hairdressing appointment should be implemented in a transparent manner with open and clear communication to residents and hairdressers.
-If hairdressers operate in a number of different care settings and one of these setting has an outbreak they should consider being tested and raise this immediately with the other care settings and should not attend the other care settings for 14 days.
+If hairdressers operate in a number of different care settings and one of these setting has an outbreak they should raise this with the other care settings and if they have been identified as a close contact should isolate accordingly.